This website uses cookies to ensure you get the best experience on our website. Learn more

 You should see a similar screenshot to the one below:

-For security reasons, we don’t want to keep a copy of the password hashes on any network connected machine.
-Now that you have these files, move them from your DC to a fast PC, ideally with a decent GPU (graphics card), and disconnect that PC from the network.
-Remember to delete the files from the DC.
+However, for security reasons you don’t want to store a copy of your password hashes on a network connected device.
+So once you’ve got the files, copy them from your DC to a PC (preferably a fast one with a decent graphics card) that’s disconnected from the network.
+You can then delete the files from your DC.

-Place NTDSAudit.exe in the same folder as your NTDS.DIT and SYSTEM files and run the following command:
+Simply place NTDSAudit.exe in the same folder as your NTDS.DIT and SYSTEM files, then run the following command:

 Ntdsaudit.exe “ntds.dit” -s “SYSTEM” -p pwdump.txt –users-csv users.csv